feross/feross.org/_posts/2012-10-05-how-to-setup-your-linode.md

 ### Set the fully-qualified domain name

-Set the <abbr title="Fully-qualified domain name">FQDN</abbr> of the server by making sure the following text is in the `/etc/hosts` file:
+Set the <abbr title="Fully-qualified domain name">FQDN</abbr> of the server by making sure the following line is in the `/etc/hosts` file (after anything that's in there by default):

 {% highlight bash %}
-127.0.0.1          localhost.localdomain   localhost
-127.0.1.1          ubuntu
 <your server ip>   future.<your domain>.net       future
 {% endhighlight %}